-5. Reentry into the workplace after treatment for SUD: Broadly describes components of successfully returning to anesthesia practice.
-These components include the frameworks for returning to administrative, academic or clinical anesthesia practice; strategies to reduce the likelihood of relapse; and elements of lifestyle adaptation that lead to a healthy balance of professional work and physical, emotional, and spiritual health.
+- 4. Identifying and addressing SUD: Describe basic pathophysiology and the disease model of addiction.
+Identify associated symptoms for early recognition.
+Describe the need and process for reporting a colleague to management to safely address.
+Identify and describe how to use safe appropriate strategies for successful intervention, evaluation for treatment, optimal treatment following recommendations specific to anesthesia professionals, aftercare, and monitoring for sustained recovery. - 5.
+Reentry into the workplace after treatment for SUD: Broadly describes components of successful return to nurse anesthesia practice.
+These components include the frameworks for returning to administrative, academic and/or clinical anesthesia practice; strategies to increase the likelihood of sustained recovery upon re-entering; and elements of lifestyle adaptation that lead to a healthy work/life balance for physical, emotional, and spiritual health.